palasthotel/grid/readme.txt

 = 1.3.1 =
 If you are using git in your project the lib folder was ignore previously.

+= 1.3.2 =
+Fixes an sql error which occurs when editing reusable boxes or containers.

 == Arbitrary section ==